daleUrquhart/Monopoly/README.md

 ---

 ## Devnotes
-in Game.Game() line 79, chance and cc decks both pull from decks[0], that sounds bad

 Initialize dice in the Game init?

-Fix Auction flow

 Implement better UX (use side bar over popups for some events, etc.)

 Make Go a singleton?
 Go, FP, other special tiles

-Game flow UX improvements:
+Game flow UX improvements

 ---

 ## BugLog and implmentation notes
 ### 2 Player Tests

-### Jail is broken
+### Bad implementation of jail
+Game crashes and behaves poorly on jail actions

+### <Fixed> Illegal dice rolls allowed, poor display of properties after purchasing a new one
+- Fix worked as expected
+- Will also make the small fix of displaying a newly purchased property after submission of purchase before new roll by reloading player display after purchase
+- Proposed solution works, dice only roll when expected now
+- It is possible for dice rolls to be done during a turn action, look at fixing by disabling dice until it is ready

-### Making message flow display more intuitive
+### <Fixed> Making message flow display more intuitive
 Auction and property purchase done, required additions to Message pane and abstracting Auction logic.
 Alot of changes here will make this a sub-commit to solving this problem

 Ok acks for CC and chance, etc.